Career options with a Bachelor of Psychological Science or similar.

 Related: Why a Career in HR Is Good in Australia

-Transform your uni education into a rewarding career as a Communications Specialist.
-This role leverages your capacity to comprehend and effectively engage with diverse individuals, crucial for crafting a favourable brand image.
-From managing social media campaigns to authoring media releases, you become the cornerstone of corporate communication.
+Transform your uni education into a career as a Communications Manager.
+This role uses your ability to understand and engage with diverse audiences, essential for shaping a strong brand image.
+You’ll oversee social media campaigns, write media releases, and manage all aspects of corporate communication.
+Your work will be central to how the organisation presents itself to the public.

-Salary Snapshot: Based on 798 reported salaries, a Communications Officer can expect to earn an average yearly income of $85,050.
+Salary Snapshot: A Communications Manager can expect to earn an average yearly income of $130k, with 1,418 job openings.

 Is a Psychology Degree in Demand in Australia?